10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 | Chiquito     | 0, 1, 3, 4, 6, 7, 9, 10, 12, 13, 15, 16, 18, 19, 20    | 0                                               |

 The difference in the "Rotations" presentation between the Chiquito and Taiko versions can be attributed to their respective approaches.
-In the Chiquito version, all witnesses within the same step are flattened into a single row, which is then divided into multiple rows.
+The Chiquito version, all witnesses within the same step are flattened into a single row, which is then divided into multiple rows.
 On the other hand, Taiko pre-allocates the determined rows for each step and sequentially arranges witnesses in columns, resulting in a somewhat cluttered appearance.
 Additionally, in the Taiko version, some initial and final steps are distributed across various smaller steps for optimization purposes, which leads to larger spans of Rotations.

 Both versions occupy multiple consecutive rows in each round of computation, but the arrangement differs.
 This is due to Chiquito initially allocating all cells within a step to one row, before folding them.
 However, compared to the other version, Chiquito's version has fewer idle cells and a higher utilization rate of cells.